QuakeWatch Server Manual

 Message Signing Implementation

-The QuakeWatch Server may be
+The QuakeWatch Server

-implementation.
-See also the message-signing-related
+algorithms for the implementation.
+See also the message-signing-related server configuration

-server configuration parameters.
+parameters.

-CA - Certificate Authority - The software and people that build
+CA - Certificate Authority - The

-certificates and maintain the CoA and CRL.
+software and people that build certificates and maintain the CoA and

-CoA - Certificate of Authority - The CA's certificate (root
+CoA - Certificate of Authority - The CA's

-certificate) which the CA uses to sign other certificates and the CRL.
+certificate (root certificate) which the CA uses to sign other

-Others use the CoA to ensure the certificates and the CRL were signed
+certificates and the CRL.
+Others use the CoA to ensure the

-from the CA.
+certificates and the CRL were signed from the CA.

 CRL - Certificate Revocation List - The list of certificates that have

 been revoked.
 This is maintained by CA and is updated as needed.
-The CA
+The

-signs the CRL using the CoA's private key.
+CA signs the CRL using the CoA's private key.

-Certificate - contains the user's public key and some information about
+Certificate - contains the user's public key and some information

+private key.
 Others use it to ensure the message was from the user.

-Private/public key - The keys are created by a user and used to obtain
+Private/public key - The keys are created by a user and used

-the signature.
+used to verify the signature.

-from the private key and digital data.
+key and digital data.

-1. The CA provides the following: a) Certificate of Authority (CoA) -
+1. The CA provides the

-stored as a URL. b) Certificate Revocation List (CRL) - stored as a URL.
+Certificate Revocation List (CRL) - stored as a URL.

-2. The QWServer provides to clients its own Certificate (stored only as
+2. The QWServer provides to clients its own Certificate (stored only

-a file).
+as a file).
 This must match the server's private key.

 3. The server puts a signature into "Signature" attribute of the